City of Melbourne: Growing Our Green Rooftops

 WHY GREEN BUILDINGS?

 Rooftops and building facades are ideal greening spaces because of the high incident solar radiation levels that can sustain plants.
 Green building surfaces are a robust climate change mitigation strategy because they transform surfaces from heat sinks of reflecting light into a cooling space.
-Further, rooftop gardens absorb C02, filter storm water, and reduce a building’s use of air conditioning.
+Further, rooftop gardens absorb C02, filter stormwater, and reduce a building’s use of air conditioning.

 As the built environment grows, the options for planting and green spaces typically reduce.
 Green buildings re-claim some of what is lost in urban development.